wnederhof/basecode/README.md

   few lines of code.
 As soon as you need a feature, you can easily add it.
 If you don't need Basecode, however, it completely gets out of your way.

-An example of a product that was built using Basecode is WireQuery, for which Basecode was originally designed.
-While WireQuery took about a year until its first release, it would have likely taken at least two years to build if it wasn't for Basecode.

 ## Installation

 The following software needs to be installed on your machine before you can use Basecode effectively: